 As our board discusses the future, and we talk about expansion of services to address social needs like food insecurity, smoking cessation, diabetes education and the expansion of clinical services and locations, we do so with a clear mission to help improve health care outcomes and access for families in Wyandotte County.
 But we also remember that we wouldn’t be able to look this positively to the future without the commitment and vision of those who built this organization.

 Patrick Sallee is the CEO of Vibrant Health.
 Patrick has spent his career in the non-profit world because it allows him to pursue the issues he’s passionate about: providing opportunities for children, helping others, fighting for the underrepresented, and building communities.
-Patrick spends his spare time with his wife Chesney and twin daughters Avery and Makenna.
+Patrick spends his spare time with his wife Chesney, twin daughters Avery and Makenna and newborn Lowen.
 He can be reached at email@example.com